Using JavaTM VisualVM¶

 The information and events provided by each MBean is described in the following sections.

-The information and events regarding DML statements (
+The information and events regarding DML and DDL statements (

 of the category

 section Information and Events on the Running of Statements).
-Unfold
+Subscribe to

-database to get information about the DML statements run on this
+to get information about the statements running on the server.

-To view more details about a request, double-click its “Value” cell.
+To view details about a request, double-click its “UserData” cell.
 The

 data about each statement includes the type of statement executed